 Guidelines for Shipping Live Plants

 There are four basic guidelines for shipping live plants.
-Preparing the plant, packing the plant, labeling and choosing a shipping company and speed are the primary important aspects to shipping plants by mail.
+Preparing the plant, packing the plant, labeling, choosing a shipping company and speed are the primary important aspects to shipping plants by mail.

 Preparing The Plant For Shipping

-Preparation starts with removing the plant from soil and shaking off the excess.
-But do not wash the roots as some residual soil will help provide familiar microbes from the plant’s native soil and will make the transition easier for the plant.
+Preparation starts with removing the plant from the soil and shaking off the excess.
+But do not wash the roots, as some residual soil will help provide familiar microbes from the plant’s native soil and will make the transition easier for the plant.
 Wrap the roots with several moist paper towels and put the bundle in a plastic bag.
-If the trip will be long, add a couple of teaspoons of polymer moisture crystals to water to make a slurry and apply this to the roots before the plastic bag.
-Stabilize any errant growth to prevent breakage with plant ties, rubber bands or twist ties.
+If the trip will be long, add a couple of teaspoons of polymer moisture crystals to water to make a slurry and apply this to the roots before placing it in the plastic bag.
+Stabilize any errant growth to prevent breakage with plant ties, rubber bands, or twist ties.
 You can also just roll the plant in some newspaper to protect the tops and stems.

 Packing The Plant

 Choose a box sturdy enough to handle rough treatment when mailing garden plants.
-Boxes literally get kicked and thrown and dropped.
+Boxes literally get kicked, thrown, and dropped.
 You need your plant to arrive in one piece, so pick a box that can take a licking.